 The Foundation plans to initiate a rehabilitation program for flood affectees of Sind.
-Due to water stagnation, water borne diseases clean drinking water to at least five locations within Sind.
+Due to water stagnation, water borne diseases have spread across the region.
+We plan to start a project to provide clean drinking water to at least five locations within Sind.
 Other plans are to expand the scope of Ilm-o-Hunar program and take it to more

-Community Investment 2009 2010 2011 2015

-Target

-Community Program Investment PKR Million 16.5 42.5 24.3 30
+Community Investment 2009 2010 2011 2012 2015 Target Target Community Program Investment PKR Million 16.5 42.5 24.3 6 30

-\ This amount includes contribution by stakeholders including ICI Pakistan Limited staff and parent company contribution for floods.
+^{} This amount includes contribution by stakeholders including ICI Pakistan Limited staff and parent company contribution for floods.